Futur-Tech/futur-tech-zabbix-websites/README.md

 # Zabbix Monitoring for Websites
 Template Zabbix to monitor websites.

-Works for Zabbix 5.x Active Agent
+Works for Zabbix 6.0 server

 # Adding Website to Monitor
 Create host with domain name as **Host name**.